vstinner/sixer/README.rst

 * Version 0.6.1

+ - Add --app command line option to specify the Python module of the application, to help sorting imports
  - Display the name of the operation which modified files
  - Display also the name of the operation in warnings
  - Add ``dict0`` and ``dict_add`` operations